yask123/Hide-SalmanKhan-Related-FB-Feeds/README.md

-# Hide-SalmanKhan-Related-FB-Feeds
+# Hide-SalmanKhan-Related-FB-Feeds-and-More
-A naive script to hide the visibility of all Facebook feeds containing keyword 'Salman Khan'
+A naive script to hide the visibility of all Facebook feeds containing keyword 'Salman Khan'.

-Run the script from browser's developer console tools.
+Run the script from browser's developer console tools.Thankyou